 Further exacerbating the problem is the forecasted nationwide shortage of more than one million nurses by 2022 and some 43,000 primary-care physicians by 2030, mainly due to retirement.

 DNP Role in Serving Vulnerable Populations

-A DNP degree prepares APRNs with the necessary skills to implement evidence-based interventions and improve health outcomes for at-risk populations.
+A Doctor of Nursing Practice degree prepares APRNs with the necessary skills to implement evidence-based interventions and improve health outcomes for at-risk populations.
 DNP coursework includes healthcare policy, changes in healthcare framework, social justice, and global health perspectives.
 The DNP program at Duquesne University focuses on creating leaders who will improve healthcare for the general population through policy changes and clinical practice.

 DNPs work with communities to focus on prevention and health promotion.
 They “are prepared to design, influence, and implement health care policies that frame healthcare financing, practice regulation, access, safety, quality, and efficacy,” the American Association of Colleges of Nursing (AACN) said.

-“Moreover, the DNP graduate is able to design, implement and advocate for healthcare policy that addresses issues of social justice and equity in healthcare.
+“Moreover, the DNP graduate is able to design, implement, and advocate for a healthcare policy that addresses issues of social justice and equity in healthcare.
 The powerful practice experiences of the DNP graduate can become potent influencers in policy formation,” the AACN said.

 The AACN designated the DNP degree to be a terminal degree, meaning it is the highest academic track for clinical nursing.
 The DNP program of study was created as a way to guide APRNs to administrative and leadership positions.